African grey hornbill: Description

 At 45–51 cm in length, the African grey hornbill is a large bird, although it is one of the smaller hornbills.
 Its plumage is grey and brown, with the head, flight feathers and long tail being of a darker shade.
 There is a white line down each side of the crown and another down the back which is only visible in flight.
 Their long curved bills feature a small casque along the upper culmen, which is more prominent in males than females.
 A dark upper mandible with creamy-yellow mark or horizontal stripe is diagnostic of males, whereas females have tricoloured, red-tipped mandibles.
 The plumage of the male and female is similar.
 That of juveniles doesn't differ much from adults, but their bills are initially uniformly blackish.
 The flight is undulating.
 The similarly sized red-billed hornbills occur in similar savannah habitats but have pied plumage.

 This conspicuous bird advertises its presence with a piping pee-o pee-o pee-o call.

 Distribution and habitat

 African grey hornbill is widespread over much of sub-Saharan Africa.
 It prefers open woodland and savannah.

-Behaviour and ecology
+Behavior and ecology

 Breeding

 The female lays two to four white eggs in a tree hollow, which is blocked off during incubation with a cement made of mud, droppings and fruit pulp.
+However, due to climate change, increased air temperatures can affect the reproduction of the African Grey Hornbill's likelihood to be able to hatch.
 There is only one narrow aperture, just large enough for the male to transfer food to the mother and the chicks.
 When the chicks and female outgrow the nest, the mother breaks out and rebuilds the wall, after which both parents feed the chicks.